Coronavirus Covid-19 Questions & Answers – updated 15 June 2020

-Below are the most frequently asked questions from residents to Sutton Housing Society staff regarding the coronavirus pandemic and their homes and services.
+Below are the most frequently asked questions from residents to Sutton Housing Society staff regarding the coronavirus pandemic.

 Complying with the Government guidance

 We continue to ask that all residents, family members and friends, abide by the Government guidance in this new phase of managing the Coronavirus pandemic – and help us all to “Stay alert, control the virus, save Lives”.
 Ensuring that we all follow the social distancing guidance is essential.

 To clarify the guidance:

 - If you have any symptoms or have been in contact with anyone with symptoms of the Coronavirus, you must self-isolate for 14 days.

 - If you have been confirmed with Coronavirus, you must self-isolate for at least 7 days.

 People who are clinically and extremely vulnerable are still strongly advised to stay at home as much as possible.
 It is also recommended that you keep visits outside to a minimum, for instance once per day.
 You should have received a letter from the government advising you that you are in this category.